Bayesian posterior repartitioning for nested sampling: Numerical examples

 We now move to a bivariate example, for which we consider both circularly-symmetric and asymmetric priors, where the latter may have zero, positive or negative correlation coefficient, respectively.
-In particular, consider a vectorised version of equation \eqref{Eq:Simpexp} from the univariate example, with some $K = 2$ dimensional parameter vector $\mTheta=(\mtheta_1,\mtheta_2)^{\top}$, such that
+In particular, consider a vectorised version of Eqn. \eqref{Eq:Simpexp} from the univariate Gaussian likelihood example, with some $K = 2$ dimensional parameter vector $\mTheta=(\mtheta_1,\mtheta_2)^{\top}$, such that

 where $\mathbf{m} = (m_1, m_2)^{\top}$, and $\mXi=(\mxi_1,\mxi_2)^{\top}$ denotes the two dimensional Gaussian noise $\mXi \sim \calN (\mmu_{\mXi}, \mSigma_{\mXi})$ with mean $\mmu_{\mXi}$ and covariance $\mSigma_{\mXi}$.
 The prior distribution is also Gaussian, $\mTheta \sim \calN (\mmu_{\mtheta}, \mSigma_{\mtheta})$.
 We assume unbiased measurements and priors centered on the origin, such that $\mmu_{\mXi} = (0,0)^{\top} = \mmu_{\mtheta}$, and parameterise the noise and prior covariances matrices by